 Many of our projects are delivered to the market by private clients and as such are speculative, requiring us to constantly challenge and explore housing typologies, seeking innovative solutions suited to varying locations and occupants.

-The continuing pressure on our cities has forced planning authorities to be rigorous with planning controls and, as architects specialising in this genre, we have a significant expertise in interpreting and applying these controls.
-Our completed projects are a diverse range of innovative solutions responsive to their location and suited to their future occupants.
+The continuing pressure on our cities has forced planning authorities to be rigorous with planning controls.
+As architects specialising in this genre, we have significant expertise on the interpretation and application of these controls that has been developed through the completion of many projects.

-Bespoke houses are the ultimate personal expression and lifestyle investment; these projects have the ability to inspire and transform the way we live our lives and how we interact with our environment.
+Bespoke houses are the ultimate personal expression and lifestyle investment; these projects have the ability to inspire us and transform the way we interact with the environment we live in.

 Our residential projects are highly responsive, individually crafted dwellings that respond to the client’s needs while focusing on the thoughtful resolution of detail.

 The success of these projects hinges on the development of a very close, trusting relationship with our client because starting with a ‘blank sheet of paper’ demands that a series of collective ideas and aspirations are developed, tested and ultimately built.
-Although not necessarily an easy process it is incredibly rewarding for those who are brave enough.
+Although not necessarily an easy process, it is an incredibly rewarding experience.

 Interiors are the most intimate experience of our architecture.